clehr/clehr-blog/content/2019-04-16-fastest-way-to-learn-a-programming-language/index.md

 tags: [other]
 path: blog/fastest-way-to-learn-a-programming-language-for-beginners
 cover: ./preview.jpg
+excerpt: So of course learning is a huge topic and also in the end everyone will have to find his own ways of learning but here
-excerpt: In this blog post I want to share my personal thoughts of what I think is the best way for beginners to learn a new programming language.
+         at least I want to share my thoughts of what good learning is meaning to me and what is the fastest way to learn programming.
 ---

-So of course learning is a huge topic and also in the end everyone will have to find his own ways of learning but here at least I want to share my thoughts of what good learning is meaning to me and what is the fastest way to learn programming.

-Good learning to me means:

 ##1.
 It is motivating:
 I think since we are young every one of us has this natural curiousness that unfortunately to